aiven/aiven-docs/docs/products/kafka/howto/kcat.md

 ```

 :::tip
-If you\'re using Aiven for Apache Kafka®, you can retrieve the `kcat`
+If you're using Aiven for Apache Kafka®, you can retrieve the `kcat`
 command parameters using the dedicated
 [Aiven CLI command](/docs/tools/cli/service/connection-info#avn_cli_service_connection_info_kcat).
 :::